Yugoslav torpedo boat T2: Background

 In 1910, the Austria-Hungary Naval Technical Committee initiated the design and development of a 275 t coastal torpedo boat, specifying that it should be capable of sustaining 30 kn for 10 hours.
-This specification was based an expectation that the Strait of Otranto, where the Adriatic Sea meets the Ionian Sea, would be blockaded by hostile forces during a future conflict.
-In such circumstances, there would be a need for a torpedo boat that could sail from the Austro-Hungarian Navy (kaiserliche und königliche Kriegsmarine, Császári és Királyi Haditengerészet) base at the Bocche di Cattaro (Bay of Kotor) to the Strait during the night, locate and attack blockading ships and return to port before morning.
+At the same time, the committee issued design parameters for a high seas or fleet torpedo boat of 500–550 t, top speed of 30 kn and endurance of 480 nmi.
+This design would have been a larger and better-armed vessel than the existing Austro-Hungarian 400 t Huszár-class destroyers.
+The specification for the high seas torpedo boat was based on an expectation that the Strait of Otranto, where the Adriatic Sea meets the Ionian Sea, would be blockaded by hostile forces during a future conflict.
+In such circumstances, there would be a need for a torpedo boat that could sail from the Austro-Hungarian Navy (kaiserliche und königliche Kriegsmarine, Császári és Királyi Haditengerészet) base at the Bocche di Cattaro (the Bocche or Bay of Kotor) to the strait during the night, locate and attack blockading ships and return to port before morning.
 Steam turbine power was selected for propulsion, as diesels with the necessary power were not available, and the Austro-Hungarian Navy did not have the practical experience to run turbo-electric boats.
+Despite having developed these ideas, the Austro-Hungarian Navy then asked shipyards to submit proposals for a 250 t boat with a maximum speed of 28 kn.
 Stabilimento Tecnico Triestino (STT) of Triest was selected for the contract to build eight vessels, the T group, ahead of one other tenderer.
-The T-group designation signified that they were built at Triest, and 77 T was the fourth boat of the T-group to be fully completed.
+The T-group designation signified that they were built at Triest.